nrwl/nx/docs/shared/extending-nx/project-inference-plugins.md

 This API is experimental and might change.
 {% /callout %}

 Project inference describes the ability of Nx to discover and work with projects based on source code and configuration files in your repo.
+Out of the box, Nx identifies projects based on the presence of `package.json` and `project.json` files.
+It also identifies targets in the `package.json` scripts and the `project.json` `target`s.

-One of the best examples of this in Nx is that `package.json` scripts are automatically inferred as targets for your workspace.
-If using nx core, without `workspace.json`, `nx` can also infer projects defined in your `package.json` workspace are inferred as Nx projects.
+Project inference plugins allow you to extend this functionality of Nx to other languages and file structures.

 ## Adding Plugins to Workspace